 — Lenard Audio

 This Web site is intended to become the home for the long-awaited and needed global audio standards for music replication.
 Everyone is invited to participate and contribute.
-We will add membership and forum pages shortly.
+Membership and forum pages will be added.

-The principle ideas put forward to achieve this objective (post the universal acceptance of the Thiele-Small parameters) emerged in Sydney, Australia in 1978, when John Burnett, Richard Priddle and Michael Dixon proposed ways to standardize sound reproduction for the audio industry.
+The principle ideas put forward to achieve this objective (post universal acceptance of Thiele-Small parameters) emerged in Sydney, Australia 1978, when John Burnett, Richard Priddle and Michael Dixon proposed ways to standardise sound reproduction for the audio industry.

-The standards described on this Web Page are Copyright © 2015 Lenard Audio.
-Reference to these standards requires reference to the source.
-The standards will be available for commercial application shortly.
+The Standards described on this Web Page are Copyright © 2015-2016 Lenard Audio.
+Reference to these Standards requires reference to the source.
+The Standards will be available for commercial application.